 How the MHSA Schedule Works

-The curriculum is delivered through distance education methodology which is combined with 8 days of in-person instruction.
-Individual courses will use different teaching methodologies driven by adult learning principles such as power point presentations, podcasts, assigned readings from text books and other recommended sources, forum discussions, team work activities, chat rooms, live classes and discussions, etc. as designed by the course director.
-In-person sessions required attendance at the LECOM Bradenton, Florida campus with 4 days at the beginning of the program for orientation, registration and introductions to the didactic coursework, and 4 days at the end of the program aligned with graduation.
+Over 98% of the curriculum is delivered through distance education methodology which is combined with 8 days of in-person instruction.
+Individual courses use different teaching methodologies driven by adult learning principles such as power point presentations, podcasts, assigned readings from text books and other recommended sources, forum discussions, team work activities, chat rooms, live classes and discussions, as designed by the course director.
+Two in-person sessions are hosted at the LECOM Bradenton, Florida campus with 4 days at the beginning of the program for orientation, registration and introductions to the didactic coursework, and 4 days at the end of the program aligned with graduation.
 Recognizing the need for minimal disruption in the schedules of working professionals, in-person sessions are typically held on a Thursday to Sunday schedule resulting in required attendance of only 4 weekdays for the entire program.

-There are two cohorts for enrollment.
-The January Cohort has been designed for professionals who seek a MHSA degree while continuing to work full-time.
-The June Cohort has been designed for students enrolled in other professional programs, such as LECOM’s COM, SOP and SDM programs.
+There are two cohorts for enrollment; the January and June Cohorts.
+These cohorts have been designed for professionals who seek a MHSA degree while continuing to work full-time as well as students currently enrolled in other professional programs, such as LECOM’s COM, SOP and SDM programs.
 Each cohort is limited to 40 students with applications being accepted on a rolling basis. .
 When a cohort is full, qualified students will be placed on a waiting list or offered a slot in the next scheduled cohort or Prospective students may apply to either Cohort.

-The January Cohort begins with a one-week in-person session.
-Students then continue study through distance education course modules of six week durations.
-After the fourth module, these students participate in a second one-week in-person session which focuses on research methodology and preparation of the Master’s Thesis Project requirement.
-A final one-week in-person session allows for presentations of the HSA 5420 Capstone final case study or defense of the Master’s Thesis Project and completion of didactic instruction.
+The January Cohort begins in early January with a 4 day in-person session. .
+Students then continue study through distance education courses of six week durations A final 4 day in-person session allows for presentations of the HSA 5420 Capstone final case study or defense of the HSA 5410 Master’s Thesis Project and completion of didactic instruction.
 The curriculum is completed in 18 months

-The June Cohort begins with a four-week in-person session.
+The June Cohort begins with a 4 day in-person session.
 June Cohort students then continue their studies through distance education course modules of 8 week durations.
-A final in-person session at the end of the didactic curriculum allows for presentations of the HSA 5420 Capstone Experience case study or HSA 5410 Thesis Project defense.
+A final 4 day in-person session at the end of the didactic curriculum allows for presentations of the HSA 5420 Capstone Experience case study or HSA 5410 Thesis Project defense.
 The curriculum is completed in 24 months